 Why You Should Watch: For the epic romance between Ross and Demelza!
 Plus, Aidan Turner, as a period drama leading man, is one of the best.
 He broods like Heathcliff and brings his best acting to the performance.
 Besides Turner, the rest of the cast also shines.
 Overall, it’s a brilliant romantic period drama series based on a series of popular novels.

 Content Note: TV-14 for sensuality, mild violence, and intense scenes.

 Netflix Synopsis: This vivid historical drama series tells of the rise to power of Mary, Queen of Scots…

 Where to Watch: Stream on Netflix or buy on digital or DVD.

 Why You Should Watch: If you prefer historical accuracy, this is not the show for you!
 However, if you enjoy YA romance, historical fantasy, and Megan Follows (Anne of Green Gables), then this is a fun, entertaining show.

 But what about the romance?
-Well, this show is by definition a romance – the most important romance between Mary and Francis.
+This show is, by definition, a romance – the most significant romance between Mary and Francis.
 But there is plenty of love to go around.

-Content Note: TV-14 for sexuality, violence, and mild profanity.
+Content Note: TV-14 for a few semi-explicit love scenes, violence, and mild profanity.

 Official Synopsis: A young girl (Sarah Polley) is sent to live with her mother’s relatives in Prince Edward Island.
 Set in the early 1900’s, the series follows her adventures, as well as that of her family and the town’s people as she grows up in Avonlea.